Provision a SQL Server virtual machine in Azure

-On the Azure Management Portal, at the bottom left of the web page, click +NEW, click COMPUTE, click VIRTUAL MACHINE, and then click FROM GALLERY.
+On the Azure classic portal, at the bottom left of the web page, click +NEW, click COMPUTE, click VIRTUAL MACHINE, and then click FROM GALLERY.

 On the Choose an Image page, click SQL SERVER.
 Then select a SQL Server image.
 Click the next arrow at the bottom right of the page.

 For the most up-to-date information on the supported SQL Server images on Azure, see SQL Server on Azure Virtual Machines Overview.

 If you have a virtual machine created by using the platform image SQL Server Evaluation edition, you cannot upgrade it to a per-minute paid edition image in the gallery.
 You can choose one of the following two options: